 In a pair of misdemeanor cases from Gilpin County, both before the same county court judge, the defendants were to reach their trial deadline on April 9.
-The Sixth Amendment guarantees the right to a speedy trial, and under Colorado law, prosecutors have six months from the date of a guilty plea to bring a defendant to trial.
+The Sixth Amendment guarantees the right to a speedy trial, and under Colorado law, prosecutors have six months from the date of a not guilty plea to bring a defendant to trial.
 If they fail to do so, the charges are dismissed.

 The Gilpin County court scheduled both defendants to begin trial on March 17, but the day before, Jeffrey R. Pilkington, chief judge of the First Judicial District, halted proceedings because of the pandemic unless there were “exigent circumstances” or “speedy trial constraints.”
 Prosecutors asked for a six-month continuance, termed a “tolling,” but Judge David C. Taylor scheduled both trials for May 13 without delivering a ruling.